walkermatt/ol-layerswitcher/README.md

 All layers should have a `title` property and base layers should have a `type` property set to `base`.
 Group layers (`ol.layer.Group`) can be used to visually group layers together.
 See [examples/layerswitcher.js](examples/layerswitcher.js) for usage.

+Compatible with OpenLayers version 3, 4 and 5 (see note in [Install - Parcel, Webpack etc.](#parcel-webpack-etc) regarding installing the appropriate version of `ol-layerswitcher` for OpenLayers).

 ## Examples

 The examples demonstrate usage and can be viewed online thanks to [RawGit](http://rawgit.com/):